FuelLabs/sway-standards/docs/src/src-17-naming-verification.md

 # SRC-17: Naming Verification Standard

-The following standard defines a naming verification standard for onchain identities.
+The following standard defines a naming verification standard for onchain identities using offchain data.

 ## Motivation